mdyzma/mdyzma.github.io/_drafts/2017-07-12-social-media-analysis-part-ii.md

 {% endhighlight %}

+## Jinja engine

+Flask uses very powerful and flexible template engine called [__Jinja2__][jinja].
+It allows to define website in small blocks, one by one, which then are pieced together, to form complete HTML pages.
+The power of Jinja relies on possibility to push some portion of logic like iterations over containers or table rows, some flow control with `if` or `while` statements, some text processing capabilities like filtering, even mathematical operations and files handling.
+All this can be accedes from the web HTML template level.
+Still most important feature of Jinja is template inheritance mechanism similar to class inheritance in python.
+Basic layout template provides set of blocks, which can be overridden by the content of the specific page.
+Also changes, or bugs fixes are much easier, since the HTML for each part of the site exists in one place - template file.

 In templates we will use several Jinja elements, which will build dynamic structure skeleton.
-Most frequently used Jinja statements enclosed in {% raw %}`{% ... %}`{% endraw %} and Jinja expressions, enclosed in  {% raw %}`{{ ... }}`{% endraw %}.
+Most frequently used Jinja elements are so called statements (enclosed in {% raw %}`{% ... %}`{% endraw %}) and expressions (enclosed in  {% raw %}`{{ ... }}`{% endraw %}).
 Statements provide different means of the work-flow control, for example `if`, `with` conditionals or `for` loops and some pre-defined Jinja tags i.e. `block`, `include`, `call`.
 Expressions, on the other hand, display dictionary based variables passed to the engine via Flask context mechanism.
 For more details, please refer to the [Jinja documentation][jinja].

 ## Layout